haw230/the-anadromi-project/journal.md

 Finished remainder of bubble sort and time complexity.
 Worked on binary search.
 Fixed bugs.

 ## Monday July 31
 Started on supplementary lesson to ease transition (added binary "check").
 Was almost done when GitHub service crashed, lasted an hour (10:30 - 11:30).
 Instead worked on visualizing bubble sort and selection sort run time.
+Turned out pretty nice.
+Added more to binary search, made solution for merge sort.